About Us

 Works with Individual adults-trauma specialist

 Kendyl Leasure is a licensed therapist who has worked with adults in Utah for over a decade.
-She trained at Naropa University (2008), where her education emphasized mindfulness, experiential therapy, and showing up with people in real time rather than relying on rigid formulas.
-That orientation still guides her work today, therapy that stays human, responsive, and honest.
+She trained at Naropa University (2008), where her education emphasized mindfulness, experiential therapy and being present with clients.
+That foundation still guides her work today, therapy that celebrates being human.

 In 2017, Kendyl opened her private practice with a clear intention to move beyond talk therapy alone.
-She wanted to build a practice rooted in depth, integrity, and respect for the client’s own capacity to heal.
-Her work is centered on the belief that people are not broken, and that therapy works best when it strengthens a person’s internal trust rather than positioning the therapist as the authority.
-In this model, the therapist is a support and collaborator.
+She wanted to build a practice rooted in depth, insight, and respect for the client’s own capacity to heal.
+Her work is centered on the belief that people are not broken, and that therapy works best when it strengthens a person’s internal trust rather than seeing the therapist as the authority.
+Instead, the therapist is a support and collaborator.
 The client remains the primary healer.

 Much of Kendyl’s work is with complex trauma.
 She works with adults who learned early on how to adapt in order to survive, often at the cost of their own needs, voice, or sense of self.
 This includes work with PTSD, complex PTSD, attachment trauma, medical trauma, and generational trauma.
-She also specializes in dissociation and shame, particularly the quieter forms that don’t always get named but shape how people relate to themselves and others.
+She also specializes in dissociation and shame, particularly the more subtle forms that are often overlooked in traditional therapy.

 Over the years, Kendyl has become a trusted resource for other mental health professionals.
 She provides consultation, supervision, and training to clinicians locally and internationally who are working with complex trauma, dissociation, and shame.
-Therapists often seek her out when cases feel stuck, overwhelming, or difficult to hold, and when they want to think more clearly without oversimplifying the work.
-Her style is practical, thoughtful, and grounded in respect for both the clinician and the client.
+Therapists often seek her out when cases feel stuck, overwhelming or complex.

 Her approach to therapy is collaborative and non-hierarchical.
 She does not position herself as the expert on someone else’s life.
-Instead, therapy becomes a shared process of noticing what shaped you, what helped you survive, and what might be ready to loosen now.
-The work isn’t about fixing or performing healing.
-It’s about creating enough safety and clarity for something real to shift.
+Instead, therapy becomes a shared process of noticing what shaped you, what helped you survive, and what might be ready to change now.

 Kendyl is a mindfulness-trained therapist with over a decade of personal meditation practice.
-She teaches mindfulness in a grounded way, focused on attention, honesty, and choice rather than calmness as a goal or self-improvement as a project.
+She teaches mindfulness in a grounded way.
+The focus is on attention and choice rather than calmness as the goal.

-Outside the therapy room, Kendyl’s life is shaped by music, movement, and creative grounding.
-She plays piano and drums, loves rollerskating, camping, and good coffee, and spends time at local music shows around Salt Lake City.
+Outside the therapy room, Kendyl’s life is shaped by music, movement, and art.
+She plays piano and drums, loves creating art, rollerskating, camping, and good coffee, and spends time at local music shows around Salt Lake City.
 She collects vinyl records, and you’ll often hear them playing at the Mind+Full Therapy office.

 McKayli Abbe